History of France: Louis XIV (1643–1715)

-Louis XIV wanted to be remembered as a patron of the arts, like his ancestor Louis IX.
-He invited Jean-Baptiste Lully to establish the French opera, and a tumultuous friendship was established between Lully and playwright and actor Molière.
-Jules Hardouin Mansart became France's most important architect of the period, bringing the pinnacle of French Baroque architecture.
+Louis XIV wanted to be remembered as a patron of the arts, and invited Jean-Baptiste Lully to establish the French opera.

 The wars were so expensive, and so inconclusive, that although France gained some territory to the east, its enemies gained more strength than it did.
 Vauban, France's leading military strategist, warned the King in 1689 that a hostile "Alliance" was too powerful at sea.
-He recommended the best way for France to fight back was to license French merchants ships to privateer and seize enemy merchant ships, while avoiding its navies:

-Vauban was pessimistic about France's so-called friends and allies and recommended against expensive land wars, or hopeless naval wars:
+He recommended the best way for France to fight back was to license French merchants ships to privateer and seize enemy merchant ships, while avoiding its navies.
+Vauban was pessimistic about France's so-called friends and allies and recommended against expensive land wars, or hopeless naval wars.

 Major changes in France, Europe, and North America (1718–1783)

-Louis XIV died in 1715 and was succeeded by his five-year-old great grandson who reigned as Louis XV until his death in 1774.
-In 1718, France was once again at war, as Philip II of Orléans's regency joined the War of the Quadruple Alliance against Spain.
-King Philip V of Spain had to withdraw from the conflict, confronted with the reality that Spain was no longer a great power in Europe.
-Under Cardinal Fleury's administration, peace was maintained as long as possible.

-However, in 1733 another war broke in central Europe, this time about the Polish succession, and France joined the war against the Austrian Empire.
-This time there was no invasion of the Netherlands, and Britain remained neutral.
-As a consequence, Austria was left alone against a Franco-Spanish alliance and faced a military disaster.
+Louis XIV died in 1715 and was succeeded by his five-year-old great-grandson who reigned as Louis XV until his death in 1774.
+In 1718, France was once again at war, as Philip II of Orléans' regency joined the War of the Quadruple Alliance against Spain.
+In 1733 another war broke in central Europe, this time about the Polish succession, and France joined the war against the Austrian Empire.
 Peace was settled in the Treaty of Vienna (1738), according to which France would annex, through inheritance, the Duchy of Lorraine.

 Two years later, in 1740, war broke out over the Austrian succession, and France seized the opportunity to join the conflict.
 The war played out in North America and India as well as Europe, and inconclusive terms were agreed to in the Treaty of Aix-la-Chapelle (1748).
-Once again, no one regarded this as a peace, but rather as a mere truce.
 Prussia was then becoming a new threat, as it had gained substantial territory from Austria.
 This led to the Diplomatic Revolution of 1756, in which the alliances seen during the previous war were mostly inverted.
 France was now allied to Austria and Russia, while Britain was now allied to Prussia.